tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 ### Implement gRPC service

 Now having the protobuf file you can write a server that implements `NewsService` at any language you want that supports gRPC.
 Tailcall organization has a sample node.js service inside [this repo](https://github.com/tailcallhq/node-grpc) that you can pull to your local machine.
-To spin up the sample service just run inside the repo and wait for logs about the service running.
+To spin up the sample service run inside the repo and wait for logs about the service running.

 ```sh
 npm i